srvk/DiViMe/docs/source/usage.md

 Last but not least, you should **remember to halt the virtual machine**.
 If you don't, it will continue running in the background, taking up useful resources!
 To do so, simply navigate to the DiViMe folder on your terminal and type in:

 `$ vagrant halt`

+## Updating DiViMe

+1. Go to DiViMe main directory, and run
+2. `vagrant halt`
+3. `vagrant destroy`
+4. `git pull`
+5. `vagrant up`

+Note that this procedure will install newest version of DiViMe from scracth, and may take up to several hours depending on your network connection and computer.
+Note that vagrant destroy will *not* destroy your own files under data/.